-The case is about Hessenwaldschule, a cooperative school in Weiterstadt, Germany, home to 700 pupils from the surrounding area.
-With a focus on individual learning and support in a flexible, open environment, the school makes use of the latest pedagogical techniques to create the best possible educational programme for its students.
+Hessenwaldschule is a cooperative school in Weiterstadt, Germany, home to 700 pupils from the surrounding area.
+With a focus on individual learning and support in a flexible, open environment, the school makes use of the latest pedagogical techniques to create the best possible educational program for its students.

 Create a design-led building for student-focussed learning.